 Is Your WordPress Site Vulnerable?

-Since WordPress’s software is used on 455 million sites worldwide, it has strong security protections, even though it is an open-source program.
+Since WordPress’s software is used on 708 million sites worldwide in 2021, it has strong security protections, even though it is an open-source program.
 Not only is the software reviewed by developers regularly looking for possible vulnerabilities, but they also have regular security updates to keep your site as safe as possible.

 You should take steps to strengthen the security of your WordPress site from any data disaster that may arise.
 Here are the five most common causes of data disasters and a few tips on how you can make sure they don’t happen to your WordPress site.

 Hard Drive Damage

 The hard drive is the most fragile part of your computer.
 Dust, overheating, and years of bumps and drops can all make your delicate hard drive slow down and eventually stop working altogether.
 1.07 percent of hard drives failed in Q1 of 2020.
 Even though that may seem like a low number, it still should be a cause of worry if your site is stored in a single location.
 Having backups of your WordPress site outside of your hard drive will make sure that you don’t lose your entire site’s framework and content should the drive fail.

 When people are choosing a WordPress hosting provider, they don’t often think about the hardware that the company will be using.
 Just like any personal drive, hosting hardware can fail.
 While there’s not much you can do on your end to make sure those servers are kept up, you can make sure that you choose a WordPress hosting provider that you trust.